gdocking/gdock/README.md

 > Scoring is the holy grail of docking!

-All relevant benchmarking data are kept in a [different repository](http://github.com/rvhonorato/gdock-benchmark)
+_Note: All relevant benchmarking data are kept in a [different repository](http://github.com/rvhonorato/gdock-benchmark)._

 ## Collaboration / Development